Cambridge Online homepage Viruses

 There is a greater risk of viruses when you download software from the internet.
 Many programs are reputable and can be downloaded safely, but think carefully about the risk of a download, particularly things like games.
+Do you trust this website?

 Another way that viruses get spread is through email, as attachments.
 An email attachment is a picture, music, speech or software which is connected to the main email.
 If you get an email with an attachment from someone you don't know, or if the email claims to be from someone you know but somehow doesn't seem right, then do not open the attachment.
-Check with the sender first, or if you don't know them then delete the email.
-Some emails are very plausible.
-Don't believe an email claiming to come from Microsoft, or any bank, or PayPal or a friend that doesn't give his name, and ask you to open an attachment or click on a link.
-Well-known viruses have done this.
+Check with the sender first.
+If you don't know them then delete the email.

 Some emails are not viruses but can still be harmful.
 They are spam sent by criminals to try to defraud you.
 Read about spam to make sure that you don't get caught!